MichaelAblerCode/pay_stripe_next_pagerouter/README.md

-# Stripe Checkout Example with Next.js (Page Router)
+# Stripe Checkout Example with Next.js (Pages Router)

-This project demonstrates a simple e-commerce checkout flow using Stripe for payment processing, integrated with Next.js using the Page Router.
+This project demonstrates a simple e-commerce checkout flow using Stripe for payment processing, integrated with Next.js using the Pages Router.
 It allows users to select from multiple payment methods (Credit/Debit Card, PayPal, Klarna) and complete a purchase via Stripe's Checkout.

 ## Features